armansohi04/generational-ancestry-model/README.md

 # TMRCA Simulation

-This project simulates how many generations it takes for a population to reach a Most Recent Common Ancestor (TMRCA).
+This project simulates how many generations it takes for a population to reach a most recent common ancestor.
 It uses random sampling based on Chang’s model and compares results across different population sizes.

 ## Files